There are several contraindications for receiving a massage. If you have any of the following conditions, you should not get a massage:

 People can have emotional reactions to massage such s feeling tearful or upset.
 This is because the effect of massage can be to release pent up feelings.
 In these situations, decide whether you want to continue or to pause for a while before carrying on with the massage, I'm sensitive to you and your needs and have experienced this on more than a couple of occasions.

-This is a legitimate massage and waxing service and in no way do I offer or provide sexual services
+This is a professional body hair management clinic and in no way do I offer, or provide, sexual services.